-Mr Douglas Whitelaw is Consultant Bariatric and Pancreatobiliary Surgeon and Clinical Director of Surgery at Luton and Dunstable University Hospital NHS Foundation Trust.
+Mr Douglas Whitelaw is Consultant Bariatric and Pancreatobiliary Surgeon at Luton and Dunstable University Hospital NHS Foundation Trust.
 He provides private hernia repair at three independent hospitals in Bedfordshire and Hertfordshire:

 - The Cobham Clinic at the Luton and Dunstable Hospital

 - Pinehill Hospital, Hitchin